 This course is due for release in January 2021.
 Register your interest here.

-Developed as a joint initiative between the Mobile Learning Unit, Melbourne Medical School, and Mercy Perinatal, Mercy Hospital for Women and the Murdoch Children's Research Institute Reproductive Epidemiology Group .
+Developed as a joint initiative between the Mobile Learning Unit, Melbourne Medical School, Mercy Perinatal, Mercy Hospital for Women and the Murdoch Children's Research Institute Reproductive Epidemiology Group .

 Genetic technology advances rapidly, and it is challenging for clinicians to keep abreast of new testing options and best practice in maternity care.
 This course will help doctors and midwives acquire the knowledge and skills they need to confidently provide prenatal and pre-pregnancy genetic screening in their daily practice.

 Midwives and doctors providing antenatal and pre-pregnancy care to women and their partners.